solid/odi-governance/terms-of-reference.md

 ### 2.3 Managing conflicts of interest

-* AC are required to act in the sole interest of Solid.
+* AC are required to act in the sole interest of Web end-users through the Solid project.
 When there are conflicts from a AC member's own work, relationships or interests then to continue to take part in the AC they must remove themselves from these activities.
 * If this is not possible for any reason, AC members must declare a conflict of interest to the AC chair and recuse themselves from all related discussions.
 * AC members are required to complete a conflict of interest form reviewing their activities and any potential for conflicts on a 6 monthly basis.
 Where a conflict arises, in the interim period, the AC member is required to update the form and send it to the chair within 2 weeks for review and action.